Asking LLMs to Verify First is Almost Free Lunch: Experiments

 \subsection{Applying in Real-Wold Scenarios}

-In this section, we show the effect of proposed method in real-world scenarios beyond IQ gym.
-We discuss two perspectives which users are likely to face: (i) facing open-ended applications, where it is difficult to define a random/trivial answer without prior knowledge; (ii) using thought-hidden LLM service, where the exact input prompt and output about the LLM thinking process are not accessible.
+In this section, we show the effect of proposed method in real-world scenarios beyond choice problem or math Q\&A. We discuss two perspectives which users are likely to face: (i) facing open-ended applications, where it is difficult to define a random/trivial answer without prior knowledge; (ii) using thinking models and even thought-hidden LLM service, where the exact input prompt and output about the LLM thinking process are not accessible.